quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 - `src` - contains the source code, obviously.
 The codebase is written in ES2015.

-  - `components` - JS, Stylus and JSON (API) files for Quasar Vue components
+  - `components` - JS, Sass and JSON (API) files for Quasar Vue components

   - `directives` - Vue directives supplied by Quasar

   - `plugins` - Quasar plugins

-  - `css` - Stylus definitions and core code for Quasar themes
+  - `css` - Sass definitions and core code for Quasar themes

   - `mixins` - code for global mixins that are internal to Quasar

   - `utils` - utilities used by the framework and exported to the public API

-  - `ie-compat` - code for IE11 compatibility

 - `lang` - Quasar language packs